Mount Kumgang Tourist Region: Winding down and North Korean takeover

 In July 2008, Park Wang-ja, a 53-year-old South Korean tourist, was shot twice and killed when she entered a military area, according to the North Korean government.
 The South Korean request for a joint inquiry was denied.
 Forensic tests done on Park suggest that she was standing still or walking slowly when shot.
 This contradicted the North Korean claim that she was running and did not heed warnings.
 Immediately after the shooting, the South Korean government suspended tours to the resort.
 In August 2008 the North Koreans announced that they would expel "unnecessary" South Korean workers from the resort.

 In March 2010, the DPRK government warned of "extraordinary measures" if the tourism ban were not lifted.
 On April 23, 2010, the North Korean government seized 5 properties owned by South Korea at the resort, saying that it was done "in compensation for the damage the North side suffered due to the suspension of the tour for a long period."
 In seizing the properties, North Korea also alluded to the Baengnyeong incident, showing displeasure with South Korea blaming North Korea for the sinking of the ship.
 Hyundai Asan losses from this incident are estimated at hundreds of million of dollars lost from investment, and further losses due to suspension of tourism-generated income.

-Since April 2010, North Korea is now permitting companies to run tours from the North Korean side, making it appear increasingly unlikely that tours will be resumed from the South.
+Starting in April 2010, North Korea permitted companies to run tours from the North Korean side, making it appear increasingly unlikely that tours would be resumed from the South.
 However, on October 1, 2010, news reports said, "Red Cross officials from the two Koreas agreed Friday to hold reunions for families separated by the Korean War amid mixed signals from North Korea on easing tensions over the sinking of a South Korean warship.
 One hundred families from each country will attend the meetings from Oct.
 30 to Nov.
 5 at a hotel and reunion center at the North's scenic Diamond Mountain resort, Unification Ministry spokeswoman Lee Jong-joo said."
-As of September 2011 North Korea have begun operating cruises directly from Rason in north-eastern North Korea, to the port in Mount Kumgang, offering visitors the chance to stay in the resorts previously run by the south.
-Although they are aimed primarily at Chinese guests, western companies are also offering the tours.
+By September 2011 North Korea had begun operating cruises directly from Rason in north-eastern North Korea, to the port in Mount Kumgang, offering visitors the chance to stay in the resorts previously run by the south.
+Although aimed primarily at Chinese guests, western companies also offered the tours.

-Despite the Lee Myung-bak government expressing a verbal anti-North Korean stance, the head of the government-funded Korea Institute for National Unification, Kim Tae-u, proposed that the South Korean government renegotiate on the Mount Kumgang Tourist Region with North Korea without any official apology on North Korea's military actions towards the ROKS Cheonan sinking and the Bombardment of Yeonpyeong.
+Despite the Lee Myung-bak government expressing a verbal anti-North Korean stance, the head of the government-funded Korea Institute for National Unification, Kim Tae-u, proposed that the South Korean government reopen negotiations on the Mount Kumgang Tourist Region with North Korea without any official apology for North Korea's military actions towards the ROKS Cheonan sinking and the Bombardment of Yeonpyeong.